 Spider Veins and Varicose Veins

-Spider veins are tiny red or bluish veins that most often appear on your legs but can also appear on other parts of your body.
+During pregnancy, your veins work extra hard to circulate up to 50% additional blood volume.
+Many of the changes that cause swelling can also contribute to the development of spider and varicose veins.
+Spider veins are tiny red or bluish veins that most often appear on your legs but can also appear on other body parts.
 Other than changing the appearance of your skin, they are painless.
 Varicose veins are more prominent, protruding veins.
-Varicose veins have the potential to be uncomfortable.
-These are hereditary, but the good news is that you can do some things to treat them if they do show up.
+Varicose veins can be uncomfortable.
+These are hereditary, but the good news is that you can take some steps to manage them if they do appear.
 See this episode for more information on treatment.
-Spider and varicose veins should go away in the months after you have your baby.
+The good news is that spider and varicose veins should go away in the months after you have your baby.

 Hemorrhoids